Deactivate or delete managed accounts

 We won’t delete:

 The user’s projects, issues, and comments.
 The user can delete the projects and issues they’ve created before you deactivate their account.
 For more information on deleting issues, see Editing multiple issues at the same time.
-For more information on deleting projects, take a look at Creating, editing, deleting, and hiding projects.
+For more information on deleting projects, take a look at Create and edit a project.

 Personal data in user-generated content.
 If the user or someone else has included personal data, such as the user’s name, email address, or phone number, in a Jira Cloud project or issue field, it will remain in Jira Cloud until the project, issue, or site is deleted.
 The user can use the global search function within the product to locate specific personal data terms in free-form text and remove it using the edit tools where permitted.
 To manually edit and remove data from an issue and its history, edit the free-form text field, clone the issue, and then delete the issue.